 Did you know that 40% of the paint sold in the United States is to correct PREVIOUS color mistakes?
 Yep.
 It’s true.
 A common error people make is selecting the paint color first and then making decisions about the remainder of the room.
 Although I ALWAYS recommend paint color last, this isn’t always possible.
-For example, new homeowners frequently want to have the entire house painted BEFORE they move in and furnish the home.
-Based upon the amount of light and the mood of the room, I have mastered the art of selecting no-fail neutrals that work with just about anything.
-Don’t believe me?
-Here are just a few examples.
+For example, new homeowners often want to paint their entire house before moving in and furnishing it.

-I’m currently working on a very large barn renovation outside of Ludlow, Vermont, and the builder requested paint colors long before we were in the ‘Furniture Planning’ stage.
-So I had to select a whole-house color palette that would work FOR us, not AGAINST us, when it came time to select the furniture fabrics.
-As you can see, the colors worked wonderfully with the fabrics I specified for our Miles Talbot furniture order.
+Several years ago I designed a renovated barn and the builder requested paint colors long before we were in the ‘Furniture Planning’ stage.
+So I had to select a whole-house color palette that would work FOR us, not AGAINST us when it came time to select the furniture fabrics.
+As you can see, the colors worked wonderfully with the materials we ended up using.

 I worked with clients on their massive renovation of the historic Heather Mansion, now named Chez Nous.
 They utilized our design-only Master Plan service because they planned to shop at antique stores, auctions, and estate sales so we needed a paint palette that gave them flexibility.